nburrus/tuxpaint/docs/en/README.txt

     When selecting a color from the canvas, the currently-selected color is shown as a border around the selected color, to allow for visual comparison.

+→ Fixed bug when using Mirror and Flip tool with Starters ←
+    The foreground layer of a Starter image would become duplicated when using the Mirror or Flip magic tools.

 See CHANGES.txt for the complete list of changes.